-- 2.5.1 Students who wish to request a leave of absence must apply using the Leave of Absence Form to the Dean of Graduate Programs, with supporting documentation from their supervisor, and with detailed documentation (e.g., a doctor's note) explaining the need for such a leave.
-A student may normally have a leave of absence for no more than one year in a graduate degree program.
+2.5.1 Students who wish to request a leave of absence must apply using the Leave of Absence Form to the Dean of Graduate Programs, with supporting documentation from their supervisor, and with detailed documentation (E.g., a doctor's note) explaining the need for such a leave.
+A student should apply prior to the beginning of the leave of absence or in the same academic year if the request is retroactive.
+A leave of absence is normally for no more than one year in a graduate degree program.
 Under exceptional circumstances and only as recommended by the supervisor and approved by the Dean of Graduate Programs, a further leave of absence may be granted.
 Students cannot undertake academic or research work nor use any of the University's facilities during the period of leave.
 After the leave of absence is completed, students must register for the next semester.
-The transcript will record the notation: "Leave of Absence". - 2.5.2 Time spent on an approved leave of absence (see Regulation 2.5.1) is not counted as part of the total time allowed for completion of the degree program (see Regulation 4.2). - 2.5.3 Students who wish to withdraw from their Graduate Program and have their transcript indicate that they were in good standing when they withdrew, must apply using the Request to Withdraw Form to the Dean of Graduate Programs, with supporting documentation from their supervisor.
+The transcript will record the notation: "Leave of Absence".

+- 2.5.2 Time spent on an approved leave of absence (see Regulation 2.5.1) is not counted as part of the total time allowed for completion of the degree program (see Regulation 4.2). - 2.5.3 Students who wish to withdraw from their Graduate Program and have their transcript indicate that they were in good standing when they withdrew, must apply using the Request to Withdraw Form to the Dean of Graduate Programs, with supporting documentation from their supervisor.
 The transcript will record the notation: "Withdrawn with Permission". - 2.5.4 The transcript of students who fail to notify the University of their intention to withdraw from their Graduate Program or who have not maintained continuity of registration in accordance with Regulation 2.2.1 will record the notation "Withdrawn without Permission".